shaodongdatamind/shaodongdatamind.github.io/_posts/2024-04-23-quantization-fundamentals.md

 input_ids = tokenizer(input_text, return_tensors="pt").input_ids
 outputs = model.generate(input_ids)
 ```

-## Quantization Aware Training
-Quantization Aware Training (QAT) is a technique used to mitigate the negative effects that can arise from quantizing a model, such as loss of accuracy.
-QAT simulates the effects of quantization during the training process.
-It trains the model in a way that controls how the model performs once it is quantized.
--	During forward pass (inference), we use the quantized version of model weights to make predictions.
--	During back propagation (updating model weights), we update original, unquantized version of model weights.

 ## More Recent Quantization Methods
 -	(only 8-bit) Dettmers, T., Lewis, M., Belkada, Y., & Zettlemoyer, L. (2022).
 Gpt3. int8 (): 8-bit matrix multiplication for transformers at scale.
 Advances in Neural Information Processing Systems, 35, 30318-30332.QLoRA